Alaska Department of Fish & Game's

-- Effective June 28, Monashka Bay and Monashka Creek are closed to sport fishing for king salmon.
+- Effective July 18, The Pasagshak River is closed to sport fishing for sockeye salmon.

-- Department of Fish and Game counting weirs on the Buskin, Afognak, Karluk and Ayakulik rivers are now in operation to count returns of sockeye salmon.
-King salmon returns will also be counted at Karluk and Ayakulik weirs.
-Current escapement goals for these two runs are 3,000 - 6,000 and 4,000-7,000 fish, respectively.
-The current Buskin River sockeye salmon escapement goal is 5,000-8,000 fish.
+- Department of Fish and Game counting weirs on the Buskin, Afognak, Chignik, Dog Salmon, Upper Station, Saltery, Pasagshak, Karluk and Ayakulik rivers remain in operation to count returns of sockeye, pink and coho salmon.
+King salmon returns are also currently counted at the Chignik River.

-- Due to a current lack of king salmon broodstock available for king salmon enhancement, Monashka Creek is closed to sport fishing for king salmon until further notice.
+- Due to poor escapement, the Pasagshak River is closed to fishing for sockeye salmon until further notice.

 DOLLY VARDEN, Trout, Grayling

-- July is a good time to fish rainbow trout in the stocked lakes along the Kodiak road zone.
+- August is an excellent time to fish rainbow trout in the stocked lakes along the Kodiak road zone.
 Although ADF&G currently stocks only sterile juvenile trout, some lakes with a stocking history dating to the 1950s may also contain spawning populations of adult fish.

-- Other well-known trolling spots along the road system are Cape Chiniak and the deeper waters on both sides of Long Island.
+- Other well-known trolling spots along the road system are Buoy #4 and the deeper waters on both sides of Long Island.
 Kodiak king salmon average 20 pounds, but fish up to 70 pounds are occasionally caught.